wp-plugins/photoswipe-for-nextgen-gallery/readme.txt

 * *Never replace the viewer:*
 Disables the plugin.
 Much like deactivating the plugin.

+* *Disable additional viewers:*
+In this section you can disable other supported image viewers, other than the NextGEN Gallery default ones.
+Currently only Fancybox.

 == Installation ==
 STEP 0: Make sure you have the [NextGEN Gallery](http://wordpress.org/extend/plugins/nextgen-gallery/) plugin already installed and activated!